 The aim of any delivery is a healthy mother and baby.
 Sometimes, if the baby is lying too high up the birth canal, or is in distress, an emergency caesarean is the wiser choice.
 However, a caesarean late in labour carries its own set of potential complications.

 Women must be pushing well for an instrumental vaginal birth to be successful.
-(The obstetrician guides the baby’s head as the woman pushes, rather than “pulling” the baby out).
+(The obstetrician guides the baby’s head as the woman pushes with a contraction).